commercialhaskell/stack/doc/faq.md

 ## Why doesn't Stack apply my `--ghc-options` to my dependencies?

-By default, Stack applies command line GHC options only to local packages (these are all the packages that are specified in the `packages` section of your `stack.yaml` file).
+By default, Stack applies command line GHC options only to [project packages](yaml_configuration.md#packages).
 For an explanation of this choice see this discussion on issue [#827](https://github.com/commercialhaskell/stack/issues/827#issuecomment-133263678).

 If you still want to set specific GHC options for a dependency, use the